-The Liver Cancer Program at Smilow Cancer Hospital offers an entire spectrum of therapies for primary liver cancers, also known as hepatocellular carcinoma and choangiocarcinoma.
-The incidence of liver and bile duct cancer has more than tripled since 1980, and about 41,000 new cases are diagnosed each year in the United States.
-While the incidence is rising, new treatments and improved surgical techniques have kept mortality from the disease from increasing.
-Our team is dedicated to diagnosing liver cancer early, when treatment is optimal, and to discovering new, more effective treatment options for our patients.
+The Liver Cancer Program at Smilow Cancer Hospital offers an entire spectrum of therapies for primary liver cancers, also known as hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (iCCA).
+Our team is dedicated to diagnosing liver cancer early, when treatment is optimal, and to applying the best treatment options for our patients, as well as to discovering new, more effective treatments.

-The Liver Cancer Program at Smilow Cancer Hospital includes a dedicated group of specialists - including hepatologists, hepatobiliary and transplant surgeons, diagnostic and interventional radiologists, pathologists, medical oncologists, and nurses.
-The team meets weekly at a dedicated Liver Cancer Tumor Board meeting to discuss each new patient’s diagnosis and to develop a personalized treatment plan for every patient by reach a consensus on their best treatment.
-A patient’s health status, age, liver function, cancer stage and localization in the liver, and personal goals are all factors in determining an appropriate treatment plan for each of our patients.
+To achieve this outstanding level of care, the Liver Cancer Program at Smilow Cancer Hospital has assembled a dedicated group of specialists, including hepatologists, hepatobiliary and transplant surgeons, diagnostic and interventional radiologists, pathologists, medical oncologists, and nurses.
+The team meets weekly at a NCI-designated Tumor Board to discuss each patient’s diagnosis and reaches a consensus on the best personalized treatment plan.
+Our guiding principle is to personalize and adapt care to the changing needs of the patient.

 Clinical trials are also available options for patients with advanced disease, using new ablation treatment, new targeted agents, and combinations of treatments to target specific intracellular mechanisms of the liver cancer.